 Shaking Up Telecom

-The reason this move is so important is telecom and cable companies like AT&T Inc. (NYSE:TC), Verizon Communications Inc. (NYSE:VZD), Comcast Corp.
+The reason this move is so important is telecom and cable companies like AT&T Inc. (NYSE:TC), Verizon Communications Inc. (NYSE:VZC), Comcast Corp.
 (NASDAQ:CMCSAC) and others could be challenged by wireless broadband providers that can offer better service cheaper.

 According to industry analyst Taylor Palmer, "That's going to shake up how these operators are controlling different regions, and it's going to allow the consumer a little more of an option."